The best hotels in Little India

 The stretch between Jalan Besar and Lavender MRT gets marketed as Little India adjacent, but it's a 15-20 minute walk from everything worthwhile.
 You'll pay mid-range prices and spend more on Grab rides.
 Stick to properties within a 10-minute radius of Little India MRT and you'll save both money and time.

-Little India's best neighborhoods
+Little India's best hotel regions

 Little India proper, Farrer Park, Rochor, and Bugis each offer a different experience.
 Start with Little India's core streets like Serangoon Road and Race Course Road if you want the full sensory immersion. the food, the temples, the color.